The primacy of consciousness

-Consistently I’m puzzled by how so few men can erect such enormous structures involving so many parts and heavy materials in such a short amount of time.
+Consistently, I’m puzzled by how so few men can erect such enormous structures involving so many parts and heavy materials in such a short amount of time.
 How do they know where to move the dirt?
 I see conduits and all manner of PVC pipes sticking out of the mud without any indication where the walls will go—a testament to precise planning and measurement.
 How do builders determine structural stresses in advance?
 And how do they manage every aspect of the process so the structure will be plumb and sound?
 Another wonder is how supervisors manage to maintain teamwork, keeping multiple contractors on the same page, coordinating their activities in proper order?
-It seems to me that the building trades have arrived at, or are quickly moving toward, the realization that filmmakers enjoy, that is, whatever they can imagine, they can build.
+It seems to me that the building trades have arrived at, or are quickly moving toward, the realization that moviemakers enjoy, that whatever can be imagined can be built.

 Pondering the notion of vision and realization, I think of the causal relationship between mind and matter, thought and form.
-I think about the great engineering feats: the Giza pyramids, the Great Wall of China, Teotihuacan in Mexico, the Panama Canal, the Manhattan Project, the Apollo missions, the Palm Islands in Dubai, the International Space Station.
-They all began with a vision—honor the gods, solve a problem, end a war, explore the cosmos, build a nation or fill a need like the U.S. Interstate Highway system does.
-It’s easy to acknowledge that mind has accomplished great things.
-On the other hand, is the vision of something possible reason enough to create it?
-Just because we can envision a weapon, drug or deadly virus, should we produce it?
-As technologies advance the ethical questions compound exponentially.
-Excitement over discoveries can overshadow the consideration of consequences.
+I think about some of the great engineering feats: the Giza pyramids, the Great Wall of China, Teotihuacan in Mexico, the Panama Canal, the Manhattan Project, the Apollo missions, the Palm Islands in Dubai, the International Space Station.
+They all began with a vision to honor the gods, solve a problem, end a war, explore the cosmos, build a nation or fill a need like the U.S. Interstate Highway system.

-Indeed, we tend to create what we can imagine, personally and socially.
-I look around my room.
-I can’t identify even one object that was not first a thought or influenced by thought.
+We create what we can imagine, in part because it’s a challenge.
+Can we do it?
+If we build it, will they come?
+Looking around my room I can’t identify even one object that was not first a thought or influenced by thought.
 Look out your window.
 Is there anything there that was not first a thought or influenced by thought?
 The only thing that comes to mind for me are clouds.
 Not the garden.
 Not the trees that were planted, moved or modified in some way.
 Not even the rain drops that left acid stains on my car.
 Wait.
 Not the clouds either.
 In addition to water vapor, they’re composed of a myriad of man-made compounds, aerosols and particulate matter, all the residue of thought-produced products and processes.

 I personally believe that consciousness does indeed permeate the universe, that the universe proceeds intelligently in its evolution and must therefore be conscious… Consciousness is inherent in every level of the universal holarchy by logical argument.